sunfall/caethboards/README.md

 appreciate a heads-up as to what you're using them for, but that's obviously not required.
 Just, y'know, appreciated.
 My email address is phil PERIOD bordelon SWIRLY-A gmail FULLSTOP com, with the appropriate substitutions.)

+Also feel free to contact me if you're interested in a PBeM (or equivalent) game with one of these boards.